 In reality Beijing's "Made in China 2025" policy means that the Chinese market won't be open to significant foreign imports anyway over the long term.

-US President Joe Biden shakes hands with Japan's Prime Minister Fumio Kishida during a bilateral meeting in the Oval Office at the White House in Washington, U.S., January 13, 2023.
-REUTERS/Jonathan Ernst
+US President Joe Biden shakes hands with Japan's Prime Minister Fumio Kishida during a bilateral meeting in the Oval Office at the White House in Washington, US on January 13, 2023. ( © Reuters by Jonathan Ernst)

 In its cover story of March 3,2018, The Economist magazine declared that the Free World had "made the wrong bet" in making China a member of the World Trade Organization and trying to integrate it into the global, free world economy.